Choosing to Become an Australian Citizen

 The citizenship ceremonies are administered by Executive Services.

 As soon as Council has been notified by the Department of Home Affairs, you will be sent an invitation by mail that will contain all the information that you will need to know.

 Council conducts citizenship ceremonies on behalf of the Australian Government bi-monthly, with a special ceremony on Australia Day each year.**

 **Please note: Council has no role in the processing or determination of citizenship applications or holding of citizenship tests.
 For enquiries, information on the status of your application, allocation and/or changes to ceremony dates, or to apply for citizenship, contact the Department of Home Affairs by telephoning 131 881 (within Australia) or +61 2 6196 0196 (outside Australia) or visit https://immi.homeaffairs.gov.au/

 Citizenship Ceremony dates for 2021

-Virtual ceremonies are held one-on-one with the presiding officer and family can also be invited to join virtually.
+If Council is required to host virtual ceremonies, these will be conducted one-on-one with the presiding officer and family can also be invited to join virtually.
 Virtual ceremonies are performed via Microsoft Teams video link and continue to include integrity measures, such as identity requirements.

 For further queries relating to this, please email the Department of Home Affairs mail box: firstname.lastname@example.org